2025–26 Big Ten Conference women's basketball season

-The 2024–25 Big Ten women's basketball season will begin with practices in October 2025, followed by the start of the 2025–26 NCAA Division I women's basketball season in November 2025.
-The regular season will end in March of 2026.
+The 2025–26 Big Ten women's basketball season began with practices in October 2025, followed by the start of the 2025–26 NCAA Division I women's basketball season in November 2025.
+The regular season ended in March of 2026.
+The UCLA Bruins won the regular season with an 18-0 record, and a Number 1 seed in the 2026 Big Ten women's basketball tournament, which they also won.
+This is the first undefeated conference season for the Bruins since they began play in the NCAA and first in the Big Ten conference since the 2014–15 Maryland Terrapins women's basketball team.

-The season will be the conference's second with 18 teams.
+The season was the conference's second with 18 teams.
 The conference announced that all teams will play 18 regular season conference games with each school playing one school both home and away, while facing 16 teams once.
-However, only 15 of the 18 teams will qualify for the Big Ten tournament.
+This is the first undefeated conference season for the Bruins since they began play in the NCAA and first in the Big Ten conference since the 2014–15 Maryland Terrapins women's basketball team.
+However, only 15 of the 18 teams qualified for the Big Ten tournament.
+Following the completion of the regular season, the tournament bracket was announced on March 1, 2026.
+The top four seeds were UCLA, Iowa, Michigan, and Minnesota.
+Penn State, Northwestern, and Rutgers did not participate as the lowest three teams in the standings.